Shyampur Assembly constituency

 Shyampur Assembly constituency is an assembly constituency in Howrah district in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 179 Shyampur Assembly constituency is composed of the following: Baneswarpur I, Baneswarpur II, Dingakhola, Kamalpur, Radhapur and Syampur gram panchayats of Shyampur I community development block and Shyampur II community development block.
+As per orders of the Delimitation Commission, No. 179 Shyampur Assembly constituency is composed of the following: Baneswarpur I, Baneswarpur II, Dingakhola, Kamalpur, Radhapur and Shyampur gram panchayats of Shyampur I community development block and Shyampur II community development block.

 Shyampur Assembly constituency is part of No. 26 Uluberia (Lok Sabha constituency).